 Montana Marijuana Laws

-Marijuana laws are changing rapidly, with many states now allowing for use of the herb for medical purposes.
+Marijuana laws are changing rapidly, with many states, including Montana, now allowing for use of the herb for medical purposes.

 Sale and cultivation of marijuana carry even higher fines and punishment under federal law.
 First offenses can put someone in jail for five years, and large amounts can put someone in jail for life, with a one million dollar fine.

-Under the Montana Medical Marijuana Act, unless you currently hold a 'registry identification card' issued by the State of Montana authorizing you to use marijuana for medical purposes - your use of marijuana within Montana may be looked upon as criminal activity.
+In order to lawfully use medical Marijuana in Montana, you must hold a current "registry identification card" issued by the State of Montana.
+If you're not authorized to use medical marijuana, your use of marijuana within Montana may be looked upon as criminal activity.

 In order to grow and use marijuana under the Montana medical marijuana law, patients and caregivers need to register with the Quality Assurance Division of the Department of Public Health and Human Services.